Skip navigation

 Has your rush to digital been centered on the desire to reduce internal costs, the desire to be on the tech bandwagon (eg an event app, social media, a shiny new website) or on the requirements of your key audiences?
 This week, go back five years, and re-look at the traditional communications that you no longer do.
 Has anything been lost?
 (And if so, welcome to stage four.)

 Marketing insights: Stage Three – Process Change is special because it improves internal efficiency, in this case changing the editorial process from a batch mode to a continuous one.
 Stage Four – Measurement and Awakening is important because it speaks to the importance of market research, measurement, and alignment.
 Stage Five – Audience-centered is important because it puts the focus on delivering value to key audiences.
 Digital Transformation is not about websites, mobile apps, or databases: it is about using these tools to achieve the benefits of Stage Three and Stage Five, with an always-on Stage Four.
+And more importantly it is about moving beyond incremental change – and getting to Stage Six.
+This is what builds sustainable competitive advantage.

 Does this topic resonate?
 Reach out to Randall: he can present it to your group.
 (More presentation topics)